All Episodes

 And it just still amazes me that you people who despise Reagan to this day feel the need to revive him to give your little president some sort of credibility he has not earned.

-By the way, uh, ladies and gentlemen, you just heard the soundbite of President Reagan 1983 in the national address to the uh country, uh, suggesting he was opposed to the nuclear freeze.
+By the way, ladies and gentlemen, you just heard the soundbite of President Reagan in 1983, a national address to the country suggesting he was opposed to the nuclear freeze.

 The one thing that we have been allowed to see that Obama wrote in college while at Columbia was an article supporting the nuclear freeze.

-Yes, we're gonna have another nuke summit in South Korea in two years.
+Yes, we're going to have another nuke summit in South Korea in two years.

 President Obama, when we have a summit in North Korea, that is when North Korea is gone, that will be success.